GeorgeAntono/SQLChatbot/chainlit.md

 Hi there, Analyst! 👋

-The SQL Analyst is connected to a Snowflake TPCDS_SF10TCL demo database.
+The SQL Analyst is connected to a MySQL PostNL database.
 You can use this chat tool to analyze it.